nmeum/zig-riscv-embedded/README.md

 The application should also boot successfully on the HiFive1, though I haven't gotten around to testing it yet.

+## Development

+A pre-commit git hook for checking if files are properly formated is provided in `.githooks`.
+It can be activated using:

+	$ git config --local core.hooksPath .githooks

 ## License

 The application uses slightly modified linker scripts and assembler